LYITComputing/IntroGitHub/README.md

 2. Invite the other teams members to collaborate on the project:
    1. Go to the repository settings and select __manage access__.
    2. Click on the __invite a collaborator__ button and invite your team members.
+   3. Once you have invited some team members into the repository they need to accept the invitations.
+To do so they should go to their notifications page <https://github.com/notifications>

 </br>